 Rebuild the town’s image in the eyes of potential visitors

-Increase tourist numbers within 12–18 months
+Increase tourist numbers by 60% within 12–18 months

 Position Montpelier to compete with popular Vermont destinations such as Burlington and Stowe